Senate Banking Hearing

 Finance: Regulator and Law Enforcement Perspectives on Reform.

-We envision a future where AI innovation and societal trust advance in unison, built on a global standard of mature governance and a foundational commitment to communal responsibility.
+We envision a future where AI innovation and societal trust advance in unison, built on a global standard of mature oversight governance and a foundational commitment to communal responsibility.

 To address this crisis, the AI RegRisk™ Think Tank was formed—not by theorists, but by the architects of modern governance.
 Our authority is built on unparalleled, real-world experience.
 Our fellows are the senior leaders who have shaped and enforced regulations from within institutions like the Federal Reserve, the SEC, and HHS.
 This depth of practical knowledge allows us to provide guidance that is both visionary and grounded in the realities of execution.

 This practitioner-led expertise is housed within a U.S.-based, 501(c)(3) non-profit organization.
 This charter is fundamental to our mission.
 It guarantees our objectivity and allows us to serve as a trusted, unbiased resource for all stakeholders.
 Our role is not to lobby for specific rules, but to provide the foundational intelligence that enables sound policy and responsible innovation.
-We believe governance must be elevated from a compliance afterthought to a first principle, and that education is the only sustainable path to get there.
+We believe oversight governance must be elevated from a compliance afterthought to a first principle of leadership, and that education is the only sustainable path to get there.

 The AI RegRisk Think Tank began in 2018 by advising Congress on modernizing anti-money laundering (AML) practices through artificial intelligence.
 In collaboration with the Senate Banking and House Financial Services Committees, we recommended AI-driven enhancements to detection, reporting, and compliance efficiency.
 These recommendations helped shape the COUNTER Act (H.R.2514), one of the most significant AML reforms in recent years.